GK Glove Care: Tips to Make Your Gloves Glow Longer

 Gloves are the most celebrated piece of equipment for goalkeepers.
 At the same time, they are the trickiest to maintain.
 They can wear out much faster than other equipment if not properly cared for, require constant maintenance, and can smell worse than uncle Gianni’s old socks after a 10-mile run on a summer day.

-As players and makers of the finest goalkeeper gloves on the market, we want to make sure you get the most out of your gloves.
-So here are our tips to maximize the life and grip of your favorite gloves and make sure to check out the Wash & Prepare and Glove Glue solutions in our glove section to keep your tools in top shape.
+As players and makers of the finest soccer goalkeeper gloves on the market, we want to make sure you get the most out of your gloves.
+So here are our tips to maximize the life and grip of your favourite gloves and make sure to check out the Wash & Prepare and Glove Glue solutions in our glove section to keep your tools in top shape.

 You do not want to completely soak your gloves, so avoid getting surfaces other than the palm (there is no advantage to getting the back-hand of the gloves wet).
 Then place the gloves somewhere where they won’t completely dry out (example: wrap them in a towel and rest them in your bag- the towel will dry out excess water but keep the palms moist).
 When game time comes, you want the surface of the gloves to feel moist, not so wet that water drips out.

 For extra strong stickiness, spray GloveGlu’s Glove Glue on the palms (shop HERE).

-After each use: Right after each use, ensure you wash them (see details below) and leave them to dry naturally.
+Right after each use, ensure you wash them (see details below) and leave them to dry naturally.
 This is the most important step to extend the life of the gloves: if you leave them in your bag to dry out, the latex could get brittle and start cracking, losing durability.

 Do not store your gloves for any length of time without having washed them first.
 Then, make sure to store them in a cool and reasonably moist environment.
 Avoid:

-Too wet: you do not want your gloves to remain wet for a long time, as this can cause bacteria and mold to develop.
+- Too wet: you do not want your gloves to remain wet for a long time, as this can cause bacteria and mold to develop.

-Too dry: if the gloves are stored in an extremely dry environment, they will become brittle and break out next time you use them
+- Too dry: if the gloves are stored in an extremely dry environment, they will become brittle and break out next time you use them.

 - Do not leave the palms touching each other when stored away.
-Otherwise the gloves may stick to each other, and may get damaged when you pull them apart
+Otherwise, the gloves may stick to each other, and may get damaged when you pull them apart.

 As a goalie, you will dive and pick yourself up more times than you can count.
 Unfortunately, this- rather than contact with the ball- is the primary cause of glove damage, because inexperienced goalkeepers naturally pick themselves up using open palms, which leads to deterioration of the grip.
 When picking yourself up from the ground, try not to use your palms (this may be inevitable in highly competitive settings).